RodrigoDeRosa-zz/RETE/README.md

   "session_id": "f0f84ee50901433ea35ceb9bcaaadeec"
 }
 ```
+An example request can be found in `/resources/example_request.json`.

 #### Obtaining an inference result
 Once the session was created (you can use the session id `default` if you wish, loading